Skip to main content

 6. 6Track your application: Processing takes 5 to 10 working days.
 OraVisa clients receive automatic updates.
 Self-applicants can follow up directly with the consulate reference number provided at submission.

-7. 7Collect your passport: Once approved, collect your passport from the consulate or from OraVisa if you used our service.
+7. 7Collect your passport: Once approved, collect your passport from the consulate.
 Verify all visa details immediately — check your name, passport number, validity dates, number of entries, and permitted stay duration.

 Umrah Visa Process for Pakistani Passport Holders in Dubai